Radio Facts

-Arrest in Year-Long Cross-Country Kidnapping
+Arrest in Year-Long Kidnapping of New Mexico Woman

 An arrest was made in New Jersey after a terrifying cross-country year-long kidnapping of a New Mexico woman.